iamromulan/cellular-modem-wiki/fibocom/introduction.md

 > Remember the number of the COM port described as DIAGnostic "DM Port".

+# Launch QuecDeploy

+Goto Firmware downloads -> RM551E-GL -> R01 -> Custom Firmware -> RM551EGL00AAR01A04M8G_2025_8_2_iamromulan_basic_eth (2025-08-02) -> Select the needed version
+The zip file will be downloaded to "C:\Quectel\firmware\RM551EGL\R01\Custom\RM551EGL00AAR01A04M8G_2025_8_2_iamromulan_basic_eth"
+Flash this if you plan to use the RM551E-GL in an ethernet sled.
+Once the flash completes wait for the ports to come back up in device manager.
+Once they come back, wait about 30 seconds +/- for the second reboot to occur.
+AT+QCFG= pcie/mode,1 and AT+QCFG=usbnet,1 are sent then it reboots.
+Once the second reboot occurs ethernet will be working with Luci and SSH acess at 192.168.224.1.
+Pre-set root password is "iamromulan".
+Based on Stock firmware: RM551EGL00AAR01A04M8G (2025-17-15).

 # File Path Note

 >:bulb: Both the path to Qflash and your extracted firmware must not have spaces in it.
 Example: C:\Quectel\Q flash\ is bad while C:\Quectel\Qflash\ is good.
 If you installed Qflash and got your firmware through [QuecDeploy](https://github.com/iamromulan/QuecDeploy/releases) then you don't have to worry about this.

+# RM551 firmware flashing
+You'll need a bunch of ubi files and others along with a firehose folder.
+Copy everything in there into the firehose folder.
+Make sure the path to the firmware doesn't have any spaces in it at all, like "C:\Users\<user name>\firmware" is bad.
+"C:\Users\<username>\firmware" is good.
+This is why I just use C:\Quectel for QuecDeploy.